jdtrat/masters-thesis/thesis-documents/_thesis/05_modeling_results.md

 # Computational Modeling Methods and Results

-Using the computational modeling techniques I introduced in the previous chapter, I examined the ability of counterfactual predicted utility theory to explain human choice behavior on the sure bet or gamble task[@liebenow2021].
-In this chapter, I present my methods and results concurrently following the three stages adapted from Wilson and Collins discussed in Section \@ref(computational-modeling-concepts).[@wilson2019] I start by simulating choice behavior generated from counterfactual predicted utility theory to confirm that the experimental design elicits behaviors assumed in the model.
+Using the computational modeling techniques I introduced in the previous chapter, I examined the ability of counterfactual predicted utility theory to explain human choice behavior on the sure bet or gamble task.[@liebenow2021] In this chapter, I present my methods and results concurrently following the three stages adapted from Wilson and Collins discussed in the introduction of Chapter \@ref(computational-modeling-concepts).[@wilson2019] I start by simulating choice behavior generated from counterfactual predicted utility theory to confirm that the experimental design elicits behaviors assumed in the model.
 I then find estimate individual- and group-level parameters for three candidate models.
 Lastly, I quantify model fit with model comparison techniques.

 ## Simulating Choice Data